AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Multi-dimensional Evaluation Framework

 \subsection{Semantic Attributes}

-The next dimension of scrutiny delves into the quantitative assessment of how the two summaries convey the core concepts, ideas, and information in the case document through semantic linking of terms.
-Similar semantic attributes of the two summaries ensure that they convey nuanced meanings and that the case document is interpreted correctly in different contexts.
-We gauge the semantic similarity between the original abstractive gold standard (OAG) and the transformed extractive gold standard (TEG) summaries using a three-pronged approach.
-We find and compare semantic similarity between the $\langle$OAG, TEG$\rangle$ pair (i) within the latent space uncovered using latent semantic analysis (LSA) \citep{steinberger2009evaluation}, and (ii) in the embedding space of the LegalBert \citep{legal-bert-2020}.
-Additionally, we find the semantic similarity between the two summaries and the case document using LSA.
+The next dimension of scrutiny delves into the quantitative assessment of how well the the transformed extractive silver (TES) summaries convey the core concepts, ideas, and information contained in the original abstractive gold (OAG) summaries.
+We gauge the semantic similarity between the OAG and TES summaries using three-pronged approach.
+We compute the semantic similarity between the $\langle$OAG, TES$\rangle$ summary pair (i) within the latent space uncovered using latent semantic analysis (LSA) \citep{steinberger2009evaluation}, (ii) in the embedding space of the LegalBert \citep{legal-bert-2020}, and (iii) find the semantic similarity of two summaries with the case document using LSA.

 The semantic-based automatic similarity assessment metric using LSA \citep{steinberger2009evaluation} is reference-free and captures the commonality between the main topics of the two documents.
 Based on the distributional hypothesis, it effectively gauges the consistency and fidelity of the representation of a case document by the two summaries.
-Evaluating the semantic alignment between the OAG and TEG summaries in the embedding space using LegalBert \citep{legal-bert-2020} model expands the analysis.
-LegalBert is an advanced embedding model trained to analyze the contextual relationships and semantic connections in legal documents.
-LegalBert embeddings capture the nuanced legal context and relationships within the text and facilitate a sophisticated comparison of the semantic content of the two case summaries.
-Finally, we gauge the semantic congruence between the abstractive gold standard reference summaries and the transformed extractive summaries by comparing them with the case documents.
-We perform a paired comparison of the semantic proximity of the OAG and TEG summaries to the case documents they represent, to infer the performance of the transformation pipeline described in Sec. \ref{sec:method}.
+We expand the analysis by computing the semantic alignment between the OAG and TES summaries in the embedding space using LegalBert \citep{legal-bert-2020}, which is an advanced embedding model trained to analyze the contextual relationships and semantic connections in legal documents.
+LegalBert embeddings capture the nuanced legal context and relationships within the text, which facilitates a sophisticated comparison of the semantic content of the two case summaries.
+Finally, we gauge the semantic congruence between the abstractive gold-standard reference summary and the transformed extractive silver summary by comparing them with the case document.
+We perform a paired comparison of the semantic proximity of the OAG and TES summaries to the case documents they represent to infer the performance of the AugAbEx pipeline.
 The three attributes offer a robust quantitative comparison of the information encased in the two summaries.